 We are not gatekeepers of progress.
 Hello Hubs are designed to be replicated.

-A “How To” Guide, with instructions for building a Hello Hub
+A “How To” Guide, with instructions for building a Hello Hub:

+We want to end the digital divide and give everyone access to the Internet.
 To achieve this aim, we have created the ultimate How To Build a Hello Hub Guide, so that any community can build a Hello Hub themselves.

 Support for NGOs